 Individuals contemplating donating oocytes should be aware of the risks, some of which are comparable to those of elective surgery.
 We encourage you to discuss these with your treating specialist.

 If you are considering becoming an egg donor, it is important to consider these questions:

-City Fertility Centre encourages all individuals and couples to seek independent legal advice before attending the donor program.
-Please visit our Legalities and Requirements page for more information.
+City Fertility encourages all individuals and couples to seek independent legal advice before attending the donor program.
+Please visit our Legalities and requirements page for more information.

 We hope the information above provides you with a comprehensive introduction to becoming one of the exceptional people interested in egg donation; you will be giving another person the opportunity to fulfil their dream of having a baby.